neomjs/neo/.github/CONCEPT.md

 <a href="../README.md">Main Readme File</a> and would like to learn more before following the
 <a href="./GETTING_STARTED.md">Getting Started Guide</a>.

-This file is a work in progress, I will close #258 once done.

 ## Content
 1. <a href="#worker-setup">Worker Setup</a>
 2. <a href="#no-javascript-builds-(development-mode)">No Javascript Builds (Development Mode)</a>